yahennadiy/FileRepositoryServer/README.md

       USERS and FILES in the /setupfiles directory).
 - connect the netty library to the project (I used netty-4.1.19.Final).
   You can download it here: https://netty.io/downloads.html.

-  The project is already working, but it still requires improvements.